12Thanjo/Phoenix/README.md

 # Phoenix Engine
 ![Phoenix Logo](logo.png)
 Phoeninx Engine is realtime 2D/3D application creation platform written in c++ and uses OpenGL.
 Phoenix is an embeded engine allong with a custom editor (also built upon Phoenix).
-At this time, Phoenix only supports Windows, but more platforms will hopefully added in the future.
-In addition, DirectX12, Vulkan, etc. support may be added as well.
+At this time, Phoenix only officially supports Windows, but other platforms should work as well.